Local Housing Allowance (LHA) rates - renting in the private sector

 Things to consider

-- Open a bank account so that you can pay your rent by standing order direct to your landlord
+- Open a bank account so that you can pay your rent by standing order directly to your landlord

-- A DWP benefit cap helpline is available to offer support and information to affected customers
+The DWP provide a free benefit cap helpline to offer support and information to affected customers.

-If the DWP have offered as much support as they can to customers but feel they may still need extra housing support they will sign post customers to us and a Discretionary Housing Payment (DHP) could be an option.
+The DWP will offer as much support as they can.
+Where they feel a customer may still need extra housing support they will sign post them to us as a Discretionary Housing Payment (DHP) could be an option.

-Customers will still have to go through an income and expenditure check, benefit maximisation and debt advice or money management where necessary.
+Customers will have to go through an income and expenditure check, benefit maximisation check and debt advice or money management where necessary.